 The Lab is a year-long, non-exclusive, creative endeavor supporting the development of scripts that tell diverse Jewish stories, with the ultimate goal of connecting Jewish writers to their culture and launching accessible Jewish themed scripts into the mainstream media marketplace.

-Featuring three seminars in Los Angeles, New York, and Israel, the Initiative provides participants with the opportunity to learn from high-level industry professionals, educators, and project-related experts, to enhance their craft, connect with relevant Jewish sources and ideas, and develop their projects.
+Featuring three in-person seminars - Los Angeles, New York, and Israel - and occasional Zoom sessions, the Lab provides participants with the opportunity to learn from high-level industry professionals, Jewish educators, production financiers and project-related experts to enhance their craft, connect with relevant Jewish sources and ideas, and develop their projects.
 Travel and other expenses are included.

-Between seminars, writers develop their scripts, supported by experienced, one-on-one mentors and Jewish subject matter consultants, along with access to additional resources provided by the Initiative.
+Between seminars, writers develop their scripts with support from experienced, one-on-one mentors and Jewish subject matter consultants, along with access to additional resources coordinated through the Initiative.

-Each member of our group of up to 15 writers will receive a stipend of $36,000 in a non-exclusive relationship to create their product, affording them – within a set schedule and with output milestones – the comfort, means, and time to develop their projects.
-Writers will own their scripts or screenplays when the program concludes and will have the opportunity to pitch their scripts to a group of experienced producers and financiers.
+Each member of our group of up to 13 writers receives a $10,000 stipend in a non-exclusive relationship to create their product within a set schedule and output milestones.
+Writers own their screenplays when the program concludes and will have the opportunity to pitch their scripts to a group of experienced producers and financiers.

 Scripts should be commercially viable narratives that explore Jewish themes, such as Jewish identity, culture, values, heritage, religion, spirituality, or history.